-Made famous by Arthur Ransome's Swallows and Amazons, Peel Island lies towards the southern end of Coniston Water.
+Made famous by Arthur Ransome, Peel Island lies towards the southern end of Coniston Water.
 In the book it is known as “Wild Cat Island”.
-With it's Secret Harbour and accessibility by kayak or canoe, it makes for the perfect adventure for Swallows and Amazon fans of all ages.
+With it's Secret Harbour and accessibility by kayak or canoe, it makes for the perfect adventure for Swallows and Amazon fans of all ages from adults to children.
 Let Joint Adventures take you on your own Swallows and Amazons Adventure by Kayak or Canoe.

 If the weather is clear you will enjoy beautiful views towards the north end of the lake.
 You can take your boat around the island, or if you are feeling brave, older pirates can do the rock jump into the lake.
 There's even buried treasure to be found in the shape of a Geo Cache.
 Find the Cache and leave a message for others who follow.

 Having explored the island and left no stone unturned looking for treasure, you will make the return trip to the shore.
 With photos to remind you this is a trip you will remember.

 Please note that on very rare occasions when a trip to the island is not possible we will have an adventure on the shores of Coniston Water.

 More about your Wild Cat Island Adventure

 - Meet at a suitable venue by the lakeside